linsyking/CanvasHelper2/Readme.md

 ![demo](https://user-images.githubusercontent.com/49303317/210978732-68cefd73-75df-4013-a7cb-2010f16ec7dd.png)

+### KDE Widget

+(Another dashboard frontend)

+*TO-DO*

 ## FAQ

 - What's the difference between CanvasHelper and CanvasHelper 2?

 > CanvasHelper 1 is centralized while CanvasHelper 2 is not.
 It is completely local so you don't have to connect to our server to use CanvasHelper.
 > Moreover, CanvasHelper 2 provides a handy web interface for configuring courses.
+> CanvasHelper 2 separates frontend and backend so that you can develop your own dashboard frontend on any operating system/desktop environment.

 - What's the relationship between Canvas Helper backend, frontend, and dashboard?

 > The backend provides several APIs for frontend and dashboard to call; frontend uses the local APIs to configure Canvas Helper.
 The dashboard also calls the local backend to get the configuration.

+- Do I have to use the sample dashboard frontend?

+> No. You can develop your own dashboard frontend.
+The sample dashboard frontend uses the HTML output from this backend and displays it in a draggable box.